BSkando/GoogleFindMy-HA/README.md

 >[!CAUTION]
 > ## **V1.7 Semi-Breaking Change**
 >
 > After installing this update, you must delete your existing configuration and re-add the integration.
-This is due to major architectural hanges.
+This is due to major architectural changes.
 Location history should not be affected.

 ---